deprimus/Tale/SETUP.md

 #### Config

-Other config options for the dialog are:
+Other config options for the dialog module are:

 - DIALOG_CPS: characters-per-second, how fast to type the dialog content
 - DIALOG_KEY_NEXT: an array of keys which, when pressed, advance the dialog